 With 45 fresh cases, Karnataka's COVID-19 tally breaches 1,000-mark

-Bengaluru, May 15: With 45 fresh cases reported on Friday morning, the total number of Coronavirus cases breached 1,000 mark in the state.
+Bengaluru, May 15: With 45 fresh cases reported on Friday morning, the total number of Coronavirus cases breached 1,000-mark in the state.

 Total number of positive cases in the state stood at 1,032.
 With 35 deaths and 476 discharges, there were 520 active coronavirus cases, the department said in its mid-day situation update.